run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 :octicons-versions-24: Version 2.8 and up.

 Use an HTTPS-based domain (e.g. [https://my-cluster.com](https://my-cluster.com)) as the cluster URL.
-Make sure that the DNS is configured with the cluster IP and that there is an associated _ingress controller_ (for example, NGINX) that is handling requests sent to this domain on the cluster.
+Make sure that the DNS is configured with the cluster IP and that there is an associated _ingress controller_ that is handling requests sent to this domain on the cluster.

 !!!
 Example
     There are many ways to install and configure an ingress controller and configuration is environment-dependent.
 A simple solution for on-prem clusters is to install NGINX and configure it to an external IP: